PrEP Provider Toolkit

 • HIV Ab/Ag screening (4th generation preferred)

 • HIV-1/HIV-2 testing and documented negative results are required prior to prescribing PrEP medications.
-For patient safety, HIV testing should be repeated at least every 3 months for oral use and every 2 months for injection use (before prescriptions are refilled or reissued).
-Note: Rapid tests that use oral fluid should not be used to screen for HIV infection when considering PrEP use because they can be less sensitive than blood tests.
-Clinicians should not accept patient- reported test results or documented anonymous test results.
+For patient safety, HIV testing should be repeated at least every 3 months (before prescriptions are refilled or reissued).
+Note: Rapid tests that use oral fluid should not be used to screen for HIV infection when considering PrEP use because they can be less sensitive than blood.
+Clinicians should not accept patient-reported test results or documented anonymous test results

 • HIV-1 RNA (viral load)